filip-stepien/opengl-3d-engine/README.md

 cam.setInitialFocus(0.0f, 0.0f, 0.0f);
 ```

-3. Build the engine.
-Note that Engine instance should be access through `get()` method as it follows [singleton pattern](https://en.wikipedia.org/wiki/Singleton_pattern).
-Here, you can specify setting for your window.
+3. **Build the engine.** Note that the Engine instance should be accessed through the `get()` method as it follows the [singleton pattern](https://en.wikipedia.org/wiki/Singleton_pattern).
+Here, you can specify all settings for your window.
 You should also pass a pointer to your camera and application.
-Every engine build operation should end with `build()` method call.
+Every engine build operation should end with a `build()` method call.

 ```cpp
 Engine::get()